-Norway is a shining example when it comes to climate change leadership.
-Its nearly zero-emissions electric system – 98% of its energy comes from renewable energy sources mainly hydropower.
+Norway is a shining example of climate change leadership.
+Its electric system is nearly zero-emissions, and 98% of its energy comes from renewable sources, mainly hydropower.

-The country is also investing in floating solar farms and continuous improvement in solar panels that could withstand the ocean’s strong swells and surges.
-While many of its households collect, store, and even sell solar power to energy companies.
+The country is also investing in floating solar farms and continuously improving solar panels that can withstand the ocean’s strong swells and surges.
+Many of its households collect, store, and even sell solar power to energy companies.

-The country also donates billions of dollars to the Green Climate Fund – a fund that supports developing countries affected by climate change and adapt to it.
+The country also donates billions of dollars to the Green Climate Fund, which supports developing countries affected by climate change in their efforts to adapt to it.

-When it comes to electric vehicles, as early as the late 90s the government plans to put 50 thousand electric cars on the road by 2017, and not only it has reached the target it was able to do so two years earlier than planned.
-Today they have 200 thousand pure electric vehicles all charged up using an extremely low emissions electric grid and plans to have all newly registered cars to be zero-emission in six years.
-Their government tax breaks allowed them to achieve this car electrification success in a short time.
+When it comes to electric vehicles, as early as the late 1990s, the government planned to put 50 thousand electric cars on the road by 2017, and not only has it reached the target, but it was able to do so two years earlier than planned.
+Today, they have 200 thousand of pure electric vehicles; all charged up using an extremely low-emissions electric grid and plan to have all newly registered cars zero-emission in six years.
+Their government tax breaks allowed them to achieve this car electrification success quickly.

-Despite Norway’s success in renewable energy and electrification, it remains one of the largest exporters of oil and gas.
-Critics call it’s a Norwegian paradox and a notable contradiction to its climate policy.
+Despite Norway’s success in renewable energy and electrification, it remains one of the largest oil and gas exporters.
+Critics call it a Norwegian paradox and a notable contradiction to its climate policy.

-This Norwegian paradox is under examination in a climate court case between the people of Norway vs. the government.
+This Norwegian paradox is examined in a climate court case between the people of Norway and the government.
 According to the Guardian article:

 “In a high-profile lawsuit filed in 2016, Greenpeace Nordic and Norway’s Nature and Youth organisation argued that the government is violating the rights of present and future generations to a safe and healthy environment by continuing to issue licences to petroleum companies, enabling them to explore for new oil reserves.